Social Media Marketing is a Challenging Factor but a Game-Changer

-While social media marketing is proving to be a really changing game factor for internet marketing, brand exposure, and marketing in general, perhaps too much of it may it its own worst enemy.
+While social media marketing is proving to be a really changing game factor for internet marketing, brand exposure, and marketing in general, perhaps too much of it may turn out to be its own worst enemy.
 Social media has now 210 platforms and networking sites.
 Of these, 15 alone have virtual communities greater than 100 million users.
 It is a massive market, but social media marketers should realize that it is a fragmented market.

 What works best is something created for a specific platform.
 Trying to force content on a platform made for something else will simply not cut it.